Disclosure: Your support helps keep the site running! We earn a referral fee for some of the services we recommend on this page. Learn more

 • Local parks

-Approximate Costs of Work-space Set-Up: Free (providing you own a laptop or PC)
+Approximate costs of workspace setup: Free (providing you own a laptop or PC)

-6. Brand Identity
+6. Brand identity

 Your brand identity includes your logo, font, brand colors, and other visual components customers use to recognize your brand.

-Luckily, there are several budget-friendly options that cost less, including:
+Several budget-friendly options cost less, including:

 The most important part of creating a brand identity is to be consistent with colors and fonts so customers will recognize your business across different platforms, such as social media and your website.

-7. Building an Online Presence
+7. Building an online presence

 In today’s digital world, most people use the internet to find businesses.